AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

    isql vorac -v
    ```

-1. Create the Hadoop external account, as detailed in the [Creating a shared connection](../../message-center/using/creating-a-shared-connection.md) section.
+1. Create the Hadoop external account, as detailed in [this page](../../platform/using/external-accounts.md#hadoop-external-account) section.

 ## Configure access to Netezza {#configure-access-to-netezza}